ChainEasy/ChainEasy-Wallet/README.md

 # ChainEasy-Wallet
 A new way to pay.
+Account abstraction meets chain abstraction.
-PaymentPaaS is the official wallet for ChainEasy Platform.
+ChainEasy Wallet is integrated with ChainEasy Platform blockchain.